PetarSimonovic/ico/README.md

 Ico's data could, however, be translated into other formats or modified to create stranger geometries.

-The accompanying views use that data to create the shapes in a sample iOS app.
+The accompanying views use that data to render the shapes in a sample iOS app.

 ### Icosphere generation